Utility-based Perturbed Gradient Descent: An Optimizer for Continual Learning: Introduction

 \section{Introduction}

-Learning online is crucial for systems that need to adapt to an ever-changing world continually.
+Learning online is crucial for systems that need to continually adapt to an ever-changing world.
 These learners perform updates as soon as the data arrives, allowing for fast adaptation.
 Such lifelong learners never stop learning and can run indefinitely.
 Thus, their required computation and memory should not grow when presented with more experiences.
-Moreover, it is desired if the learners need not keep around past experience in a buffer and the amount of computations scales linearly with the number of parameters, a criterion which we refer to as \emph{computational scalability}.
-Therefore, desirable criteria for continual learning are fast online adaptation and scalability.
+Moreover, it is desired if the learners are computationally cheap and maintain a small memory footprint, a criterion which we refer to as \emph{computational efficiency}.
+Therefore, desirable criteria for continual learning are fast online adaptation and computational efficiency.

 The current gradient-descent methods prevent fast online adaption of continual learning systems.
 Such methods typically suffer from two main problems that slow down adaptation: decaying plasticity (Dohare et al.\ 2021) and catastrophic forgetting (McCloskey \& Cohen 1989).
-Decaying plasticity arises when the number of saturated features increases, resulting in small gradients that obstruct fast changes to the weights and hinder adaptation to new experiences.
-Catastrophic forgetting can be partly viewed as a result of shared representations instead of sparse representations in function approximation (French 1991, Liu et al.\ 2019).
+Decaying plasticity arises when the learner's ability to learn representations is hindered (e.g., when the number of saturated features increases, resulting in small gradients that obstruct fast changes to the weights).
+Catastrophic forgetting can be partly viewed as a result of shared representations, instead of sparse representations, in function approximation (French 1991, Liu et al.\ 2019).
 The weight updates are non-local---changes many weights---in the case of dense representations because many features are active for any given input, interfering with previously learned representations and potentially causing forgetting.
 Additionally, catastrophic forgetting is exacerbated by the inability of current gradient-descent methods to reuse previously learned useful features or protect them from change.
 It has been shown that current methods may destroy the most useful features under non-stationarity (Sutton 1986), making these methods de- and re-learn the features when the learners face similar or the same situations again.